stormsaurus/catalyst/README.md

 ## notes

-This project is dated and relies on some old libraries.
+This project was experimental and not particularly well written to quickly explore what was possible.
+It is also dated and relies on some old libraries.

 * MySQL 5.0.51b
 * Java 6_06